Tyrric’s Madness

 “No,” said Tyrric past the lump in his throat.
 He didn’t want to answer, and Keelath obligingly pinched him.

 “Stop that!”
 Tyrric cried.
 “I’m awake.
 You hear me?
-I’ve been awake.
-You’ve been hurting me all along…”
+I’ve been awake, all along.
+You were hurting me earlier!”

-“We didn’t know what else to do to rouse you,” said Mirium quietly.
+“We didn’t know what else to do to rouse you,” said Mirium quietly: an apology.

 “It’s been in me all along,” he said in a small voice.